canada-ca/digital-playbook-guide-numerique/views-vues/open-gov-gouv-ouvert/en/add-content.md

 ## Step 4.
 Release the dataset or information asset on open.canada.ca

-In order to add a dataset or information to the Open Government Portal, you will need to create a metadata record to describe the dataset or information asset using the Open Government Registry.
+Great news!
+Your dataset or information asset is ready to be released on [open.canada.ca](https://open.canada.ca)!
+In order to do this, you will need to create a metadata record to describe the dataset or information asset using the Open Government Registry.

-The [Open Government Registry Guide](https://open.canada.ca/ckan/en/dataset/c2529700-2728-5c39-9107-1102e9cfb7bb) provides details on the required steps to release a record on open.canada.ca.
+The [Open Government Registry Guide](https://open.canada.ca/ckan/en/dataset/c2529700-2728-5c39-9107-1102e9cfb7bb) provides details on the required steps to release a record on [open.canada.ca](https://open.canada.ca).

 Once the record has been developed, you can email <{{ page.contactEmail }}> to review your record, and have it released on open.canada.ca.